Zakaria-Add/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Change the working directory to the user home directory
+Create a directory in tmp directory